Mediterranean cetaceans: Other large marine vertebrates

 The Mediterranean monk seal is a marine mammal, but not a cetacean: it's a pinniped.

-The Mediterranean is home to several other large marine species that are sometimes associated with cetaceans in the collective imagination, notably through the myths and legends of sea monsters (both the Greek ketos and latincetus refer to whales, large sharks and all manner of large animals and "sea monsters").
+The Mediterranean is home to several other large marine species that are sometimes associated with cetaceans in the collective imagination, notably through the myths and legends of sea monsters.
 Although they belong to other vertebrate groups unrelated to cetaceans, some of these animals may occupy similar ecological niches, and are often subject to the same threats to their habitats and way of life.

 The Mediterranean monk seal (Monachus monachus) is the only species of marine mammal in the Mediterranean not belonging to the cetacean family: it belongs to the pinniped group, carnivores that have retained four independent limbs and are therefore able to emerge from the water to rest or breed on beaches.
 Once abundant throughout the basin, it has been in danger of extinction since the 20th century, with only a few hundred individuals remaining, mainly in Greece and Turkey.
 The Greek region of Phocis and the various "Phocaean cities" owe their names to this species.

 Two species of sea turtle (which are reptiles) also nest in the Mediterranean and are the subject of conservation measures, often in conjunction with cetaceans: the Loggerhead turtle (Caretta caretta), distributed throughout the basin, and the Green turtle (Chelonia mydas), mainly in the south and east.

 Finally, a number of large fish are also subject to protection measures similar to those for cetaceans, such as the Basking shark (Cetorhinus maximus), the Mediterranean Sea Devil (Mobula mobular), or, closer to the coast, the Brown Grouper (Epinephelus marginatus).